 With its SDK, Didomi’s CMP can be used not only in apps (Android, iOS) but also on mobile websites (AMP) and in 3D-environments and games (Unity).
 Our customers appreciate this very much because they can equip all their websites and apps by using just one provider.

-Can we at Didomi help you collect and share user consent?
+Can Didomi help you collect and share user consent?

 Please do not hesitate to contact us.